Parish of Verwood

 Safeguarding Policy Statement

-Each person who works with vulnerable people will agree to abide by these recommendations and the guidelines established by this church.
+Each person who works with children or vulnerable people will agree to abide by this Policy and the guidelines established by this church.

-This policy statement will be reviewed annually by the Parochial Church Council.
+This policy statement, including ensuring up to date DBS checks, will be reviewed annually by the PCC.